Interpreting quantum reference frame transformations through a simple example: Acknowledgments

 \section{Acknowledgments}

 T. G. acknowledges helpful discussions with Jan G\l{}owacki, whom we also thank for some valuable feedback on an earlier draft.
 E. C-R. acknowledges helpful discussions with Ognyan Oreshkov and Carlo Rovelli.
-E. C-R. and T. G. acknowledge helpful discussions with Augustin Vanrievelde and Guilhem Doat.
+E. C-R. and T. G. acknowledge helpful discussions with Anne-Catherine de la Hamette, Guilhem Doat, Viktoria Kabel and Augustin Vanrievelde.
 This research was funded in part by the Austrian Science Fund (FWF) 10.55776/PAT2839723, via the Austrian Science Fund (FWF) project P 33730-N, and via the Austrian Science Fund (FWF) COE 1 Quantum Science Austria.